15 Famous Female Writers in History

 Pioneering American novelist, poet, playwright and art collector, Gertrude Stein was a key figure in early twentieth century feminism - both in a literal and literary sense - who rose to mainstream attention thanks to her ‘quirky’ lifestyle and modernist writing style.

-As an advocate of the avant-garde, she shaped an artistic movement that broke the traditional norms of femininity, writing style and form.
 Her experimental creative styles included the use of broken grammar and illogical writing flows, as featured in her 1914 novel Tender Buttons: Objects, Food, Room, as well as repetition to emphasise and re-shape traditional concepts in her later works like, The Making of Americans.

-Although born in Pittsburgh, Pennsylvania and then raised in California, it was Paris, France, that Stein moved to as an adult that she called home for the remainder of her life.
+Although born in Pittsburgh, Pennsylvania and then raised in California, it was Paris, that Stein moved to as an adult that she called home for the remainder of her life.
 During her time here, she hosted a salon in Paris, where leading figures in literature and art would meet and share their work.
 Notable attendees included Pablo Picasso, Ernest Hemingway and F. Scott Fitzgerald.

 Gertrude Stein’s famous works: